joeBwanKenobi/jreactjs-calculator/README.md

 # Javascript Calculator

-I built this Javascript calculator with the React to practice using the framework.
+I built this Javascript calculator with React to practice using the framework.

 Feel free to clone it and experiment locally.